Sally Licensing

 What is not allowed without a separate commercial license

-- offering Sally as a SaaS
+- offer Sally as a SaaS

 What “self-use” means